 The Mississippi College Singers is a 50-60-voice ensemble that presents a broad spectrum of the choral literature.
 This choir presents numerous concerts in churches and schools and represents the University in annual tours of the southeastern United States.
 International tours are projected every three years.
 Membership is open to all students.
-A thorough audition and interview is required and the ensemble carries a scholarship responsibility.
-The conductor is Dr. James M. Meaders.
+A thorough audition and interview is required.